 Drunk driving fatalities account for 31 percent of all traffic fatalities each year.
 Between the years 1982 and 2011, drunk driving fatalities were more than cut in half, due no doubt in part toward .08 percent BAC restrictions that were implemented during this period.
 Should the BAC be lowered yet again, the U.S. may see even more of a drop in DUI accidents and fatalities.

-If you or someone you love was injured in a car accident caused by a drunk driver, please do not hesitate to get in touch with a St. Louis car accident lawyer from our firm.
+If you or someone you love was injured in a car accident caused by a drunk driver, please do not hesitate to get in touch with a St. Louis car accident attorney from our firm.
 Fox Goldblatt & Singer can fight to see that you get maximum compensation for the injuries and trauma you suffered.